 9. Gokyo Lakes/Gokyo Ri Trek

-Gokyo Lakes/Gokyo Ri Trek carries similar elements of the Everest Base Camp trek yet able to guarantee a different experience due to its less busy seasonal grounds.
+Gokyo Lakes/Gokyo Ri Trek carries similar elements of the Everest Base Camp trek yet is able to guarantee a different experience due to its less busy seasonal grounds.
 Situated on the foothill of the sixth highest mountain in the world, Cho Oyu (8188m), Gokyo Lake Trek is special because it features the enthralling Gokyo Lakes, which are a group of extremely beautiful freshwater lakes.
 The trail follows the path of several villages starting from Lukla, from where the trek reaches up to 5357m at Gokyo Ri (Optional).
-For a moderate trek that also requires hopping from one lodge to another, it takes some time to reach the quaint village of Gokyo that sits peacefully beside the third Gokyo Lake.
-The enchanting view of the sun caressing the panoramic view of white-tipped mountains seen from Gokyo Ri viewpoint is a scene worth regarding once in a lifetime opportunity.
+For a moderate trek that also requires hopping from one lodge to another, it takes some time to reach the quaint village of Gokyo which sits peacefully beside the third Gokyo Lake.
+The enchanting view of the sun caressing the panoramic view of white-tipped mountains seen from the Gokyo Ri viewpoint is a scene worth regarding once in a lifetime opportunity.

 View our Gokyo Lakes Trek

 10. Rolwaling Valley Trek with Daldung La Pass

-The last but not the least on list of top 10 treks in Nepal is Rolwaling Valley Trekking with Daldung La Pass.
+Last but not least on the list of top 10 treks in Nepal is Rolwaling Valley Trekking with Daldung La Pass.
 It is one place to blow your mind to bliss.
 This taxing trail sees very few footprints and winds through the far-flung, virgin territory of Rolwaling.
 The mountain vistas and village landscapes, shared with cultural gaiety and rural lifestyles integrate into discoveries that are simply unforgettable…for any length of time.
-The Rolwaling valley trek is something akin to nature’s gem that sits between the lovely Langtang Region of Kathmandu and the ever well-known Everest Region to the east.
+The Rolwaling Valley trek is something akin to nature’s gem that sits between the lovely Langtang Region of Kathmandu and the ever-well-known Everest Region to the east.
 Numerous airy suspension bridges across gorges help cut down the climbs.
 Brilliant peak views could be had from the high alpine section of Daldung La pass at (3900m), and then more continuously as the path rises.

 View our Rolwaling Valley Trek

 While these are the top 10 treks in Nepal, it is important not to limit ourselves to these and explore other options as well in order to get the best of experiences of the Himalayan country.